Catchy title, huh?

 Maybe it is because many other bloggers are not in the field in which they write about, that they do not see their writings as preaching their own personal gospel on financial matters.

 Or, perhaps like religion or politics, they feel so strongly about something that works for them and believe in, they cannot see any other viewpoint objectively.

-Financial Advice is Not a One Size Fits All Proposition, which more closely matches the message that I am trying to convey here.
+Financial advice isn’t one-size-fits-all, which more closely matches the message that I am trying to convey here.